llollox/assignment3/README.md

 -----------
 Dependencies are managed with Ivy tool.

-The only thing that you have to do to use Ivy is copy ivy-2.3.0.jar file into your ANT_DIRECTORY/lib and that's all.
+The only thing that you have to do to use Ivy is copy ivy-2.3.0.jar file into `<YOUR_ANT_DIRECTORY>/lib` and that's all.

 You can find that file in the root directory of the project.